A Complete Guide to Web Testing: How to Test a Website

 Why Is Web Testing an Essential Process?

-You can spend a lot of time and money developing an app, but its success will largely depend on its quality and functionality.
 The thing is, how do you know what pitfalls may await you along the way?
 This is where website testing comes into play.
 By testing a software product before its launch, you can identify vulnerabilities and defects in the code and save on costly rework after launch.

 Testing isn’t just about running functions over and over, as many people wrongly think.
 Beyond coding errors, it helps pinpoint weak points and usability issues in your web solution, allowing you to enhance your design for a seamless user experience.